mrsarm/pose/Run-CI-envs.md

 - The workflow works in the fictional repo `mrsarm/web`.
 The file is stored in the filepath `.github/workflows/e2e.yml`.
-A similar workflow could be configured on each of the apps, just changing the image is built, but running the same E2E tests.
+A similar workflow could be configured on each of the apps listed in the compose file, just changing the image is built, but running the same E2E tests.
 - There is a service `e2e` where E2E tests run, the name of the image and the repo where the code is stored is `mrsarm/e2e`.
 The `compose.yaml` with all the settings is also stored at the root of `mrsarm/e2e`.